Pretoria: Sport

 The Pretoria Transnet Blind Cricket Club is situated in Pretoria and is the biggest Blind Cricket club in South Africa.
 Their field is at the Transnet Engineering campus on Lynette Street, home of differently disabled cricket.
-PTBCC has played many successful blind cricket matches with abled bodied teams such as the South African Indoor Cricket Team and TuksCricket Junior Academy.
+PTBCC has played many successful blind cricket matches with able bodied teams such as the South African Indoor Cricket Team and TuksCricket Junior Academy.
 Northerns Blind Cricket is the Provincial body that governs PTBCC and Filefelfia Secondary School.
 The Northern Blind Cricket team won the 40 over National Blind Cricket tournament that was held in Cape Town in April 2014.

 The city's SunBet Arena at Time Square hosted the NBA Africa Game 2018.

 Some of the oldest and most renowned golf courses in South Africa can be found in Pretoria.
 Founded in 1894, the Pretoria Golf Club is the oldest in the city and was among the first to admit female members.
 The 1910-founded Pretoria Country Club, which features a par-72 parkland layout and underwent a renovation by the Gary Player Group in the middle of the 2000s, is another iconic venue.
 Other noteworthy courses include Silver Lakes Golf & Wildlife Estate, which features a Peter Matkovich designed course as well as wildlife and picturesque surroundings; Wingate Park Country Club (founded in 1947)which is known for its lush surroundings.
 Professional and amateur competitions are frequently held in Pretoria.
 The Sunshine Tour and DP World Tour Championship jointly sponsored the Tshwane Open, which took place at the Pretoria Country Club.
 The Sunshine Ladies Tour also hosts the Ladies Tshwane Open, which is played at courses like Blair Atholl and Zwartkop in Pretoria.
 Up until the 1990s, Zwartkop Country Club hosted the ICL International, another historic competition.
 Other golf courses in Pretoria include: